shoal/RPi_Incubator/README.md

 There are some command line options when running the incubator controller, use -h to get them.

-'Alarms' are threshold values that cause the alarm pin to get set if the temp/humid/errors exceeds the level.
+'Alarms' are threshold values that cause the alarm pin to get set if the temp/sensor errors exceed a level.
 'Pins' are the GPIO numbers that the sensor/outputs are connected to.
 When using the logging option, be careful that you dont exceed the storage space on the device (it might crash the app, leaving the environment uncontrolled)